Colors of an app icon - 2022 edition

 Want to see feedback on your icon in your app reviews?

-Try Appbot free now, no credit card needed →
+Try Appbot free now, no credit card needed →The Analysis Technique

 Refinements from the previous study